Kommo CRM • lead loss in kommo crm

 Why native tools are usually not enough

-LeadsAlarm highlights leads with no reaction, deals without a next step, and overdue actions, then sends a signal to Telegram.
+LeadsAlarm highlights leads with no reaction, leads without a next step, and overdue actions, then sends a signal to Telegram.

 Try for free How it works